 On the day, the fountain was referred to as the Jubilee Fountain, in anticipation of Queen Victoria’s Diamond Jubilee in 1897.
 It was replaced by a more useful combined gas light standard and horse trough in the reign of King Edward VII.”

 The fountain designed by the foundry of David King & Sons (Glasgow) was listed a Category C historic building on 11 January 1988.
 An octagonal base decorated with rosettes and egg and dart frieze supports a spiral fluted pedestal and a large basin.
-The pedestal is further decorated with alternate panels of rosettes.
+The pedestal is elongated with an octagonal capital decorated with alternate panels of rosettes and spigots.
 Four ornamental scroll consoles which protrude from the tapering shaft originally supported drinking cups.
 The finial is a tapered extension with two spheres.

 A combined gas light standard and horse trough replaced the drinking fountain presumably when it was relocated to Bayswell Park.
 Photographs of the horse trough identify it outside the Temperance Hotel named Hillside Pension on Queen’s Road.
 (The Temperance Movement aimed to curb the consumption of strong spirits – it was not a total abstinence movement – wine and beer were an acceptable alternative to unclean, untreated, drinking water.)
 The design of the horse trough and lantern are similar to design number 46 offered by Walter Macfarlane’s Saracen Foundry in Glasgow.
 It provided a large circular trough for horses with small basins for dogs at ground level.